jigish/slate/README.md

 ##### activate-snapshot #####
 Activate a snapshot: `activate-snapshot name options`

-        name = the name of the snapshot to delete options = (optional) a semicolon separated list of any of the following options: delete -> this will delete the snapshot after activating it (if the snapshot is a stack, it will pop the top snapshot off and keep the rest)
+        name = the name of the snapshot to activate options = (optional) a semicolon separated list of any of the following options: delete -> this will delete the snapshot after activating it (if the snapshot is a stack, it will pop the top snapshot off and keep the rest)